|Topics > The Distinction Between Brain and Mind|

 In the article, "Descartes' dogma and damage to Western psychiatry" (Ventriglio and Bhugra, 2015), the President of World Psychiatric Association (Dinesh Bhugra) and his colleague write:

 To my knowledge, Descartes never said that mind and body could not influence each other.
-In fact, Descartes explicitly postulated that the mind and the body could interact through the pineal gland - a small endocrine gland near the center of the brain.
-In his hypothesis, the mind may cause movement of the pineal gland, which in turn changes the tension of muscles, thereby resulting in bodily movement (Stanford Encyclopedia of Philosophy).
+In fact, Descartes explicitly postulated that the mind and body could interact through the pineal gland - a small endocrine gland near the center of the brain.
+According to his hypothesis, the mind may cause movement of the pineal gland, which in turn changes the tension of muscles, thereby resulting in bodily movement (Stanford Encyclopedia of Philosophy).
 We now know that the pineal gland hypothesis is wrong, but the mind-body dualism is still being debated.

 Author: Frank Lee